MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 1. Select **Add data source**.

-1. Select **Connect to a Common Data Model folder**, enter a **Name** for the data source, and select **Next**.
-Name guidelines:
+1. Select **Microsoft Dataverse**, enter a **Name** for the data source, then select **Next**.

-   - Start with a letter.
-   - Use letters and numbers only.
-Special characters and spaces are not allowed.
-   - Use between 3 and 64 characters.
+   - If prompted, select one of the sample datasets that pertain to your industry, then select **Next**.

 1. You can choose between using a resource-based option and a subscription-based option for authentication.
 For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
-Enter the **Container** information and select **Next**.
+Enter the **Server address**, select **Sign in**, then select **Next**.
    > [!div class="mx-imgBorder"]
    > ![Dialog box to enter new connection details for Azure Data Lake.](media/enter-new-storage-details.png)
    > [!NOTE]